MartynaPlomecka/AI4Health/README.md

 ⋅⋅* Here, 481 rows (subjects) x 8508 columns (ID, demographics and features) are provided
  * test_features_sensor_regression.csv:
- ⋅⋅*This table contains test features that are used for the regression task.
+ ⋅⋅⋅ This table contains test features that are used for the regression task.
- ⋅⋅*The structure is identical to train_features_sensor.csv ⋅⋅*Here, 275 rows (subjects) x 8508 columns (ID, demographics and features) are provided
+ ⋅⋅⋅ The structure is identical to train_features_sensor.csv ⋅⋅⋅ Here, 275 rows (subjects) x 8508 columns (ID, demographics and features) are provided
- * Chanlocs105.mat provides channel locations (3D coordinates) for the 105 electrodes.
+ ⋅⋅⋅ Chanlocs105.mat provides channel locations (3D coordinates) for the 105 electrodes.
- * EGI_hcgsn_128.pdf visualizes channel locations of the full EEG cap (128 electrodes).
-For the feature extraction, channels in the outermost circumference (chin and neck) and channels predominantly measuring oculomotor activity were excluded.
+ ⋅⋅⋅ EGI_hcgsn_128.pdf visualizes channel locations of the full EEG cap (128 electrodes).
+ ⋅⋅⋅ For the feature extraction, channels in the outermost circumference (chin and neck) and channels predominantly measuring oculomotor activity were excluded.